census-instrumentation/opencensus-python/README.rst

 Census supports integration with popular web frameworks including Django, Flask, Pyramid, and Webapp2.
-When the application receives a HTTP request, the tracer will automatically generate a span context using the trace information extracted from the request headers, and propagated to the child spans.
+When the application receives a HTTP request, the tracer will automatically generate a span context using the trace information extracted from the request headers and propagated to the child spans.

 Flask